4 Ways to Remove Empty Strings from a List

 ['blue', 'green', 'red', 'yellow', 'orange']

-Case 2: Using for loop
+Case 2: Using a For loop

-Alternatively, you can use a for loop to remove the empty strings:
+Alternatively, you can use a For Loop to remove the empty strings:

 new_list = []